 Budget

-Your available budget is one of the pivotal factors in deciding between in-house and outsourced content marketing.
-Look at initial and ongoing expenses to determine which model is financially sustainable for your organization.
-This is similar to deciding whether to buy or rent a home; each option has its own financial implications and commitments.
+Your budget is an important factor when deciding between in-house and outsourced content marketing.
+Look at initial and ongoing costs to see which option is more affordable for your organization.
+It’s like deciding whether to buy or rent a home; each choice has its own financial implications and commitments.

 Business Goals